 - The payout for Individual All Events will be the top three positions.

-- Due to COVID-19, we will not be having a banquet in 2021.
-All payouts will be made in accordance with USBC requirements.
+- All payouts will be made in accordance with USBC requirements.

 - We will be asking for payment preferences in regards to check or electronic payment services during check-in.